JSensebe/jsensebe.github.io/projects/index.md

 ---
 # **Projects**

-This page collects all of my professional work across game development, simulation, training systems, and technical R&D. Each project page includes a short overview, technical highlights, and my specific contributions.
+This page collects all of my professional work across game development, simulation, training systems, and technical R&D. Each project page includes an overview, technical highlights, and my specific contributions.

 ---